greyfolk99/greyfolk99/README.md

 ###### Today's Quote from GPT3:
-> If your mind can conceive it, you can achieve it.
+> "Your only limit is the amount of willingness that you exhibit."

 ##